Skip to main content

 HIPAA categorizes wellness programs as either participatory or health-contingent, with stricter rules applying when rewards are tied to health outcomes.

-To ensure fairness, outcome-based programs must offer a for individuals for whom it is medically inadvisable or unreasonably difficult to meet the primary goal.
+To ensure fairness, outcome-based programs must offer a reasonable alternative standard for individuals for whom it is medically inadvisable or unreasonably difficult to meet the primary goal.
 For instance, if the goal is to achieve a certain BMI, an individual with a medical condition affecting their weight must be offered an alternative, such as completing an educational course on healthy eating, to earn the same reward.

 This provision acknowledges the complexity of human physiology and ensures that wellness programs function as supportive tools, not punitive measures.